operator-framework/java-operator-sdk/docs/documentation/workflows.md

 - **Dependent resource** (DR) - are the resources being managed in a given reconciliation logic.
 - **Depends-on relation** - a `B` DR depends on another `A` DR if `B` needs to be reconciled after `A`.
-- **Reconcile precondition** - is a condition on a given DR that needs to be become true before the DR is reconciled.
+- **Condition** - is a condition on a given DR that needs to be become true before the DR is reconciled.
 This also allows to define optional resources that would, for example, only be created if a flag in a custom resource `.spec` has some specific value.
 - **Ready postcondition** - is a condition on a given DR to prevent the workflow from